sanjibs/k2gap/README.md

 # k2gap
 A python module which contains some functions related to k2gap data.
-Most important being the selection function of k2gap targets.
+Most important being the selection function of targets selected by the K2GAP program.